AndrewJBateman/angular-tailwind-sncf/README.md

 * [Transloco](https://ngneat.github.io/transloco/) internationalization (i18n) library for Angular used to enable user to switch between English, Spanish and French.
 VERSION 4 ONLY - not v5 or v6 or nothing works :-(
 * About and Contact pages give more information on app using Tailwind CSS cards
 * To build for production Tailwind’s purge option is used to tree-shake unused styles and optimize final build size.
-* [rxjs take(1) operater](https://advancedweb.hu/rxjs-the-differences-between-first-take-1-and-single/) used to take first element from the SNCF & Github observable streams then close them, so unsubscribing is not necessary.
 * The Github API does not require an API key for a basic user profile search.
 * The Navitia API does require an API key.
 It is a Hypermedia As The Engine Of Application State (HATEOAS) API that returns JSON formatted results.
 Using [places search](https://doc.navitia.io/#places)
 * Angular standalone components used to reduce amount of code and complexity.